southwick-associates/salic/README.md

 - [R](https://www.r-project.org/) >= version 3.5.0
 - Two R packages: `install.packages("dplyr", "data.table")`

-Package salic can be installed directly from source using devtools:  `devtools::install_github("southwick-associates/salic")`.
+Package salic can be installed directly from source using the devtools package:  `devtools::install_github("southwick-associates/salic")`.
 Alternatively, you can use one of the included binary installers:

 - Windows: `install.packages("bla bla")`
 - Mac: `install.packages("bla bla")`